SamyIsaac1/Task-Management-App/README.md

 <!-- ROADMAP -->
 ## Development Process

 **Project Setup**: Started by setting up my development environment.
 Installed the necessary tools and frameworks such as Node.js, mongodb , and any additional libraries or dependencies required for my web app.

 **Planning and Requirements Gathering**: Clearly defined the purpose, goals, and target audience of my web app. created a comprehensive plan.

+""Backend-first Approach"
+As A full- stack I prefer Backend- first Approach because In this approach I can focus on developing and implementing the server-side logic, APIs, and database structure before working on the user interface and frontend components.
+This approach allows for the backend functionality to be thoroughly tested and validated before integrating it with the frontend

 **Backend Development Process**:
 - Setup nest app